 Canadian Tire Stock Performance

-The firm shows a Beta (market volatility) of -0.17, which signifies not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Canadian Tire are expected to decrease at a much lower rate.
-During the bear market, Canadian Tire is likely to outperform the market.
-At this point, Canadian Tire has a negative expected return of -0.19%.
+The firm shows a Beta (market volatility) of 0.25, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, Canadian Tire's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Canadian Tire is expected to be smaller as well.
+At this point, Canadian Tire has a negative expected return of -0.17%.
 Please make sure to confirm Canadian Tire's maximum drawdown, daily balance of power, period momentum indicator, as well as the relationship between the skewness and day typical price , to decide if Canadian Tire performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance